gofireflyio/k8s-collector/README.md

 ### Server-Side Notes

-The collector sends the collected objects to the Infralight endpoint serialized via JSON.
+The collector sends the collected objects to the Firefly endpoint serialized via JSON.
 Requests will be compressed using the gzip algorithm, unless compression fails, in which case no compression will be used.
 The server MUST inspect the contents of the `Content-Encoding` request header to check whether